|

 used for their wedding, and whether the experience they had with their photographer was a

 or enlargements they purchased, or they might even have an online web gallery that you could view.
+Remember that style and taste vary from person to person and just because your friend loved their photographer doesnt mean you will!

 Perhaps